 In order to preserve sub-brands, be mindful of mimicking the lower thirds of any other organizations (i.e. devotional, alumni).

-The university is the copyright owner of works produced by and/or for the university.
+The University is the copyright owner of works produced by and/or for the University.
 A copyright notice identifying Brigham Young University-Idaho as the copyright owner should be included after the closing slate.
+To learn more about copyright, University policies, and who to contact concerning it, you can click here.

 "© 2015 Brigham Young University-Idaho" should be placed in the lower third of the screen using 25 pn New Gothic in white text.